alexisrolland/ComfyUI-Blender/README.md

 This respository contains both custom nodes to be installed on the ComfyUI server and the Blender add-on to send workflows to the ComfyUI server.
 They can be used as follow:

 * Create a workflow in ComfyUI **with the Blender nodes**.
-* Run the workflow to test it and confirm it executes properly.
+* Run the workflow to confirm it executes properly.
 * Export the workflow **in API format**.
 * Import the workflow in the Blender add-on